Become fearless with Hypnosis!

 Understand more about Panic attacks from the American Psychological Association.
 View…

 Are you afraid of Dental Visits?
-Or do you have a fear of flying?
 Do you have a Dental Phobia?

 Pain and the fear of dental pain can be treatment using hypnosis, especially useful when anesthesia cannot be used.
 The American Dental Association teaches the use of hypnosis in their training programs.
 A program outline can be found here….